aleen42/PersonalWiki/Programming/JavaScript/Framework/react/slider/slider.md

 ### Usage

 The whole code is contained in the following codepen demo, and what you need to do is to copy the code of JavaScript, and save it as a `jsx` file, which may need a loader to parse like Babel.
 Then, before the defined class `Slider`, just add a key word `export` so that you can import it elsewhere.
+You can also download [**here**](https://raw.githubusercontent.com/aleen42/PersonalWiki/master/Programming/JavaScript/Framework/react/slider/slider.jsx).

 ```js
 export class Slider extends React.Component {